WEEKEND SERVICE AVAILABLE

 • Plastic components or coating is melting

-Electrical problems are dangerous, so turn your heat pump system off right away at the breaker box and contact us at for heat pump repair.
+Electrical problems are serious, so shut your heat pump system off as soon as possible at the breaker box and call us at 256-946-4631 for heat pump repair.

-Usually when you are dealing with a rotten egg smell, you’ve got a gas leak.
+Often when you smell a rotten egg smell, you’re dealing with a gas leak.
 But your heat pump doesn’t run on natural gas.
-If your heat pump smells like sulfur, a little animal may have gotten inside it for warmth and died.
-One of our Bain Heating & Air Conditioning experts can remove the smell by cleaning your heat pump.
+If your heat pump smells like sulfur, a small animal may have gotten inside it for warmth and died.
+One of our Bain Heating & Air Conditioning technicians can remove the smell by cleaning your heat pump.

-As we mentioned before, your heat pump is electric, so any rotten egg smells are linked to a gas leak in another place.
-If your heat pump smells like sewer, you might have a backed-up or broken sewer line.
-We suggest contacting a company that does sewer line repair.
+As we mentioned earlier, your heat pump is electric, so any rotten egg smells are connected to a gas leak in another place.
+If your heat pump smells like sewer, you might currently have a backed-up or broken sewer line.
+We advise contacting a company that does sewer line repair.

 You might be dealing with an electrical problem if your heat pump smells like burning, burning plastic or burning rubber.
-This burning smell can be caused by melting plastic on electrical wires.
-Electrical troubles in HVAC systems are unsafe and could cause a fire.
-If you notice this smell, shut off your heat pump at the breaker and get a hold of us at .
+This burning smell can be due to melting plastic on electrical wires.
+Electrical troubles in HVAC systems are dangerous and could cause a fire.
+If you notice this smell, turn off your heat pump at the breaker and contact us at 256-946-4631.

 6. Heat Pump Defrost Cycle Smells

-Like we talked about above, a dirty socks smell can happen when your evaporator coils need to be cleaned.
-You might encounter this smell when your heat pump goes into defrost mode.
+Like we talked about above, a dirty socks smell can happen when your evaporator coils need sanitizing.
+You might notice this smell when your heat pump is in defrost mode.

-It’s common for your heat pump to have to turn on defrost mode during heating season.
-When the air is much cooler, frost can form rapidly on the coils from condensation and restrict heating.
-During defrost mode, your heat pump temporarily switches to cooling to get rid of the frost.
+It’s typical for your heat pump to have to switch on defrost mode during heating season.
+When the air is much colder, frost can form rapidly on the coils from condensation and impede heating.
+During defrost mode, your heat pump shortly switches to ac to remove the frost.

-Having a Bain Heating & Air Conditioning HVAC technician clean the coils will help get rid of the smell.
+Having a Bain Heating & Air Conditioning HVAC technician clean the coils will help eliminate the smell.

 Depend on for Your Heat Pump Repair Needs

-It can be difficult to troubleshoot your heat pump by alone.
-Your comfort matters to us at Bain Heating & Air Conditioning, so you can count on our specialists to assist you when you need us.
-When you need heat pump repair in that you can rely on, call us at .
+It can be hard to troubleshoot your heat pump by yourself.
+Your comfort matters to us at Bain Heating & Air Conditioning, so you can count on our experts to support you when you need us.
+When you need heat pump repair in Heflin that you can count on, call us at (256) 363-2232.